Austria-Hungary’s heir to the throne is murdered at Sarajevo.

-As one of the few in Austria-Hungary, the heir to the throne Archduke Franz Ferdinand hoped that he could reconcile his Slavic subjects by granting greater autonomy to the Czechs in Bohemia and the South Slavs in Croatia and Bosnia.
-This would have meant transforming the Dual Monarchy Austria-Hungary into a Trial monarchy with a third crown for a Slavic kingdom.
+As one of the few in Austria-Hungary, the heir to the throne Archduke Franz Ferdinand hoped that he could reconcile his Slavic subjects.
+He planned to grant them greater autonomy to the Czechs in Bohemia and the South Slavs in Croatia and Bosnia.
+In other word, he would transform the Dual Monarchy Austria-Hungary into a Trial monarchy with a third crown for a Slavic kingdom.

 However, Franz Ferdinand made many enemies among the German Austrians and the Hungarians, and he did not win all his Slavic subjects over for his plans.
 Many Serbs in Austria-Hungary did not want greater autonomy, but an independent state of all South Slavs.
-A Slavic kingdom within the Habsburg monarchy would mean that the Habsburg monarchy prevailed and did not make room for a “Greater Serbia”, so it was not in the interest of Serbian irredentists, and Franz Ferdinand was therefore perceived as a threat by those same irredentists.
+A Slavic kingdom within the Habsburg monarchy would mean that the Habsburg monarchy prevailed.
+And if Habsburg prevailed, there would be no “Greater Serbia”.
+So it was not in the interest of Serbian irredentists, and they hated Franz Ferdinand.

 Fatal shots in Sarajevo

 In June 1914 Archduke Franz Ferdinand participated in army maneuvers in the provinces of Bosnia and Herzegovina.
 Following the maneuvers, he planned to visit Sarajevo on June 28, accompanied by his wife Sophie Chotek.